-- Submit a new certificate of compliance with Rules 213 and 214 under new firm name.
+- Electronically sign and date a new certificate of compliance with Rules 213 and 214 under the new firm name.

-- PCAOB registrants should submit a Consent and Agreement – Section 7 form.
+- PCAOB registrants are required to electronically submit a Consent and Agreement – Section 7 form.

 *The information in the firm profiles is prepared and maintained by, and is the sole responsibility of, the Participating Audit Firm to which it relates.
 Any questions pertaining to this information should be addressed to the Participating Audit Firm.
 CPAB makes no representations as to the accuracy or completeness of this information, and accepts no responsibility for any loss or damages suffered as a result of decisions made or actions taken based on the information therein.